tfwio/gen.snd/readme.md

-## general / common sound library
+## general / common csharp sound library

-just a meager, preemp general sound library – mostly serving as a self-education in general digital audio
+just the meager general sound library – mostly serving as a self-education in general digital audio

-a set of a couple parser modules for midi, soundfont, impulse-tracker and other stuff.
+a set of a couple parser modules for midi, soundfont, impulse-tracker and other stuff—including a vst-host prototype that can use some work.

 ### About

 The idea of most any parser here is almost strictly for interpretation of a few media formats.
 If anything, I was interested in writing a sample-import/export librarian tool, however many of the components were first authored in VB6, and as my understanding evolved, this project migrated first to C/CPP, then DOTNETv1.0—then finally, years later: DOTNETv4.x;
 Hence the mess.
+Now, it would be nice to write a vst-host in C/CPP when I have time and perhaps rewrite the genericwav thing to WPF.

 ### Dependencies